garrows/js13k-terrain/readme.md

 Try it live https://garrows.github.io/js13k-terrain/

 This demo generates some terrain using the midpoint displacement algorithm.
 The implementation was borrowed from http://www.playfuljs.com/realistic-terrain-in-130-lines/ and modified to be a top down view.
+Mostly it was done in preparation for http://js13kgames.com.

 It also uses https://github.com/dataarts/dat.gui for tweaking.